Data-driven extraction of the substructure of quark and gluon jets in proton-proton and heavy-ion collisions: Simulated Collision Events

-Throughout this work, we will assess the performance of the topic modeling algorithm by presenting comparisons to distributions of quark- and gluon-initiated jets as defined at the Monte Carlo level.
+Throughout this work, we will assess the performance of the topic modeling algorithm by presenting comparisons to distributions of quark- and gluon-initiated jets as defined at the Monte Carlo (MC) level.
 These labels are only defined at leading order and are therefore not strictly well-defined, but are nonetheless a useful proxy.
 To determine such labels, we compare the angular distance between the selected jet and the two outgoing matrix elements in the simulation.
-For $\gamma+$jet, we simply label the jet under the outgoing matrix element that is not the photon.
+For $\gamma+$jet, we simply label the jet by the outgoing matrix element that is not the photon.
 For dijets, we match the jet to the outgoing matrix element with the smallest angular distance $\Delta R = \sqrt{(\Delta \eta)^2 + (\Delta \phi)^2}$ from the jet.

-Furthermore, in all MC truth labels, we only include samples where $\Delta R < 0.4$ between the matrix element and the jet.
-In the pp $\gamma+$jet sample, we utilize 97\% of the jets for the quark/gluon truth label, and in the pp dijet sample, we utilize 92\% of jets for the quark/gluon truth label.
+In all MC labels, we only include jets for which $\Delta R < 0.4$ between the matrix element and the jet axis.
+In pp, 97\% of the jets in the $\gamma$+jet sample and 92\% of those in the dijet sample satisfy the criterion to be given a quark/gluon truth label.
 In the PbPb sample, we utilize 95\% and 89\% for $\gamma+$jet and dijet quark/gluon truth labels, respectively.
-Ultimately, the MC truth in any of the results should not be taken as the absolute truth, but rather just an approximation.
+Ultimately, the MC labeling in any of the results should not be taken as the absolute truth, but rather as an approximation.
+Unless otherwise stated, we use the $\gamma$+jet sample for MC quark and gluon labels.